etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Key - the name of the key to put into the key-value store.
+* `key` - the name of the key to put into the key-value store.
-* Value - the value, in bytes, to associate with the key in the key-value store.
+* `value` - the value, in bytes, to associate with the key in the key-value store.
-* Lease - the lease ID to associate with the key in the key-value store.
+* `lease` - the lease ID to associate with the key in the key-value store.
 A lease value of 0 indicates no lease.
-* Prev_Kv - when set, responds with the key-value pair data before the update from this `Put` request.
+* `prev_kv` - when set, etcd gets the previous key-value pair before changing it.
+The previous key-value pair will be returned in the put response.
-* Ignore_Value - when set, update the key without changing its current value.
-Returns an error if the key does not exist.
+* `ignore_value` - when set, update the key using its current value.
+Returns an error if the key doesn't exist.
-* Ignore_Lease - when set, update the key without changing its current lease.
-Returns an error if the key does not exist.
+* `ignore_lease` - when set, etcd updates the key using its current lease.
+Returns an error if the key doesn't exist.

 The client receives a `PutResponse` message from the `Put` call: